galette/galettedoc/source/development/technical_infos.rst

 *Required versions:* `1.10.2` (JQuery), `1.10.3` (UI), `1.1.14` (Markitup)

-To make user interface a it dynamic and improve user experience, we choose to use a Javascript framework.
+To make user interface a bit dynamic and improve user experience, we choose to use a Javascript framework.
 We rely on `JQuery <https://jquery.com>`_, among others:

 * `JQuery UI <https://ui.jquery.com/>`_ to handle tabs, date selection, modals, ...
 * `markItUp <https://markitup.jaysalvat.com>`_ used as HTML editor in mailings,
-* `Selectable.js <https://selectize.github.io/selectize.js/>`_ for dropdowns to look better and searchable.
+* `Selectize.js <https://selectize.github.io/selectize.js/>`_ for dropdowns to look better and searchable.

 .. _phpmailer: